Election Season Media Kit

 - encourage candidates of any party to strengthen their climate platforms in order to earn the support of voters like you

-Reporters for newspapers, TV stations, and radio stations will be eagerly following the midterm elections.
-This gives you a chance to reach out to reporters even beyond your typical climate, environment or energy reporters.
-Political reporters may be open to these pitches as well.
+Reporters for newspapers, TV stations, and radio stations will be eagerly following the elections — especially so, since 2024 is a presidential election year.
+This gives you a chance to go beyond your typical climate, environment, or energy reporters and send pitches to political reporters as well.

-Here are some pitch ideas you could send to local reporters to prompt helpful stories that center the climate issue in people’s awareness of the midterm races:
+Here are some pitch ideas you could send to local reporters to prompt helpful stories that center the climate issue in people’s awareness of the 2024 races:

 - Local advocates are pushing candidates for climate commitments.
 For this pitch, you can send reporters some introductory information about how climate change is already impacting your community, and you can specifically highlight what your chapter has done or is planning to do during election season to push candidates forward on the issue.
 You can provide reporters with a short list of folks in your CCL chapter who have been active in those efforts and who are available for interviews.